gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

 })
 ```

 Notice the `context.nodeModel`.
 We expose our internal node storage to the resolvers, so that one can fetch data from there.
-In addition to lower lever access functions (`getNode`, `getAllNodes`), full node querying is available in `runQuery`.
+In addition to lower lever access functions (`getNodeById`, `getAllNodes`), full node querying is available in `runQuery`.

 You can also see `using-type-definitions` example in the gatsby repository.